irods/irods/iRODS/server/icat/auditExtensions/README.txt

-The SQL script in this directory can be run manually (via psql) after irods installation or as part of the installation process (by responding 'yes' to the appropriate question in 'irodssetup').
+When using iRODS event auditing on a Postgres-based iCAT server, the SQL script in this directory can be run manually (via psql) after irods installation.

-When running manually, you will need to change the 'rodsbuild' to the user name of the owner of the ICAT database (irodssetup does this for you).
+You will need to change the 'irods' to the user name of the owner of the ICAT database.

 This SQL system supports advanced logging.
 Essentially, it creates a look-up table that translates numeric iRODS action ids into human